npgrosser/autowired/README.md

         self.settings = settings
 ```

 To make the settings field available in the autowired field definition, we need to define it explicitly.
-We
-use `provided` instead of `autowired` because the field is manually set in the constructor.
+Note that we use `provided()` instead of `autowired()` because the field is manually set in the constructor.

 Which of the two approaches you prefer is a matter of taste or the complexity of evaluating the settings.
 For simple
 settings, the second approach should be preferred.